-Fast PWM Mode

-The fast Pulse Width Modulation or fast PWM mode (WGM13:0 = 5, 6, 7, 14, or 15) provides a high frequency PWM waveform generation option.
+Fast PWM Mode The fast Pulse Width Modulation or fast PWM mode (WGM13:0 = 5,6,7,14, or 15) provides a high frequency PWM waveform generation option.
 The fast PWM differs from the other PWM options by its single-slope operation.
 The counter counts from BOTTOM to TOP then restarts from BOTTOM.
-In non-inverting Compare Output mode, the Output Compare (OC1x) is set on the Compare Match between TCNT1 and OCR1x, and cleared at BOTTOM.
-In inverting Compare Output mode output is cleared on Compare Match and set at BOTTOM.
+In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the compare match between TCNT1 and OCR1x, and set at BOTTOM.
+In inverting Compare Output mode output is set on compare match and cleared at BOTTOM.
 Due to the single-slope operation, the operating frequency of the fast PWM mode can be twice as high as the phase correct and phase and frequency correct PWM modes that use dual-slope operation.
 This high frequency makes the fast PWM mode well suited for power regulation, rectification, and DAC applications.

-High frequency allows physically small sized external components (coils, capacitors), hence reducing total system cost.
+High frequency allows physically small sized external components (coils, capacitors), hence reduces total system cost.

-The PWM resolution for fast PWM can be fixed to 8-, 9-, or 10-bit, or defined by either ICR1 or OCR1A.
+The PWM resolution for fast PWM can be fixed to 8-bit, 9-bit, or 10-bit, or defined by either ICR1 or OCR1A.
 The minimum resolution allowed is 2-bit (ICR1 or OCR1A set to 0x0003), and the maximum resolution is 16-bit (ICR1 or OCR1A set to MAX).
-The PWM resolution can be calculated in bits by using the following equation:
+The PWM resolution in bits can be calculated by using the following equation: